 When used carbide tools are reprocessed, they are converted into reusable powders through various processes.
 Used end products are thus reused as a raw material and recycled.
 Every year, we buy back larger quantities of carbide, which can be reprocessed into recycled powder and reuse it for new products.
+In addition, we have agreements with customers in which we can cover 100% of our recycling quota.

-However, before the process step of recycling is carried out, we offer our customers the option to recondition special tools in service centres so as to extend the product's service life.
+However, before the process step of recycling is carried out, we offer our customers the option to recondition special tools in service centres so as to extend the products' service lives.
 Recycling therefore only starts at a later stage.
 Our tools are recycled in service centres.
 Customers don't have to worry about anything; a pick-up and delivery service ensures on-time logistics.
 The reconditioning to original quality and subsequent recoating ensures maximum cost-effectiveness.
 Only when a tool is no longer usable can our carbide recycling make the use of our tools an all-round success.

-2.1 Sustainable products

-2.2 Product quality and customer satisfaction

-2.3 Supply chain responsibility

-2.4 Information security and data protection
+- 2.1 Sustainable products - 2.2 Product quality and customer satisfaction - 2.3 Supply chain responsibility - 2.4 Information security and data protection